Do You Often Feel Manipulated by a Loved One With Mental Illness? | Guest Post by Amanda Smith

 I’m not often working with an individual whose true intention is to manipulate, but it does happen occasionally.
 When it happens, I establish limits about what I’m willing to do and not do.
 At the same time, I do my best to establish or maintain trust in the relationship.
 Threats are often made when the person feels desperate, powerless, or victimized.
 A trusting relationship—where both people are responsible for maintaining that trust—almost always decreases the likelihood that the person will be manipulative in their communication.
 It’s not necessarily the best predictor, but I’ve found that there’s often a lot of emotional pain and feelings such as guilt and shame behind what first appears to be manipulation.

 Of course, no relationship is perfect.
 Often, we benefit from letting go of the idea that there’s a “perfect” way to communicate at any given moment.
 Family members should be encouraged to do their best and focus on improvement rather than getting it “right.”
-They also should not insist their loved ones communicate in a way that they cannot yet deliver.
+They should also not insist that their loved ones communicate in a way they cannot yet deliver.

 Do you often feel as though you are being manipulated?